wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 PROTIP: Set up your Vault instance based on an organizational structure with consideration of the above.
 Executives need to clarify (in a formal statement) the corporate policy regarding centralization -- should each project/department/division have its own set of teams to manage separate Vault instances (dev, test, prod) -- to <strong>limit the blast radius</strong> in case of a compromise?
 Or should there be a single <strong>central</strong> team to manage the entire organization?

+### Pre-requisite systems

-Implementing Vault isn't like installing a copying machine or vending machine.
+Implementing Vault isn't like installing a copying machine or a Coke vending machine.

 PROTIP: To be successful at implementing Vault within an enterprise, you need to understand that a <strong>transformation in culture</strong> is often necessary.
 That means installation of Vault is dependent on effective installation of subsidiary systems such as:

    * An employee survey system to obtain the feedback needed to get an unfiltered understanding of how people really feel
    * An anonymous "Suggestion Box" for individuals to communicate around gatekeepers to Executives

-   * An employee evaluation system that exposes what managers need to improve as well as what employees need to improve
+   * A system (such as GitHub) to share and collaborate on generating code and documentation, to ensure that everyone is on the same page
+   * A system (such as Slack) for individual employees and vendors to communicate with each other, to ensure that everyone is on the same page
    * A system (such as Jira) to request of individual employees' actions (such as completing security updates), to ensure timely completion by every employee
    * A system (such as PagerDuty) to escalate alerts automatically whenever response is delayed, to ensure rapid response to events

+   * An employee evaluation system that exposes what managers need to improve as well as what employees need to improve
    * A metrics collection and visualization system used to identify improvements rather than to isolate punishments, because improvements need to be team efforts
    <br /><br />